Embedded Operating Systems: Linux vs RTOS - When to Choose Each Architecture

 return NULL;

 Real-Time Operating Systems prioritize deterministic behavior over flexibility.
-Tasks execute with known timing constraints, making them ideal for hardware control and time-sensitive operations.
-Our microcontroller-based RTOS handles critical flash operations where timing precision is paramount:
+Tasks execute within known timing constraints, making them ideal for hardware control and time-sensitive operations.
+Our microcontroller-based RTOS handles critical flash operations where timing precision genuinely matters:

 // RTOS task handling critical flash operations